Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/integer-arrays.md

 [^slice-outer-index-footnote]: They aren't actually equivalent, because [a
-    slice creates a view and an integer array index creates a copy](views-vs-copies).
-If your index can be represented as a slice, it's better to use an actual `slice`.
+    slice creates a view and an integer array index creates a copy](views-vs-copies), not to mention the fact that slices [clip](clipping) and integer arrays have bounds checks.
+If your index can be represented as a slice, it's usually better to use an actual `slice`.

 ### Assigning to an Integer Array Index